-Steps Action 3.
-Hollow-bearin tree relocation Tionow bearing tree and habitat tree relocation should be conducted at the time of clearance Suitable hollow limbs present in association with the felled trees in the Action Area should be collected and re-located within those portions of vegetation that is to be retained within the VMP areas, where feasible.
+Ste ps Action 3.
+Hollow-bearing tree relocation Hollow-bearing tree and habitat tree relocation should be conducted at the time of clearance supervision and should be under the supervision and direction of a suitably qualified ecologist.
+Suitable hollow limbs present in association with the felled trees in the Action Area should be collected and re-located within those portions of vegetation that is to be retained within the VMP areas, where feasible.
 Where feasible, suitable hollows should be re-attached to a tree within the VMP areas.
 Re-location of hollow-bearing trees should be under the supervision of a suitably qualified ecologist and, if hollows are re-attached to trees should be undertaken by a qualified arborist.
 Hollow-bearing trees or limbs which cannot be re-attached to tree within the VMP area should be moved onto the ground within the VMP area, to create habitat for ground-dwelling fauna.
 The re-attachment of hollows or retention of hollow-bearing trees as logs should be conducted within the VMP area without causing harm to the Illawarra Forest.
 To ensure no harm to the Illawarra Forest, only hand machinery should be used to re-attach trees by a qualified arborist.
 Logs should not be moved into the VMP areas via an excavator or any other large machinery.
 Instead, any trees to be re-used as logs should be cut into manageable portions and moved into the VMP area by hand.
 4. Reporting The Ecologist or fauna handling specialist should prepare a summary report within 7 days of completing the clearance supervision / fauna relocation works.
 The report should detail that the works have been completed according to this procedure and would include information relating to the type of habitat removed, the number and type of native species relocated, location release point/s of native fauna and any threatened species encountered.
 In the event of fauna injury or death, this information is required for inclusion into the report.